kirti9510/kirti9510/README.md

 AI Enthusiast
 -------------
 I love Programming.
 I'm more of a self-learner who loves to learn from the Internet.
 I started with learning HTML in my school and got interest in web development.
 But later on, the numbers and the data over the internet fascinated me a lot and made my interest in Data Science.
 In my 2nd year of B. Tech, I started looking for a project idea for my final year and got introduced to the Machine Learning and AI.
 I have worked on the project "Network Intrusion Detection System" and wrote one research paper.
 I love exploring datasets, visualizing it and train the models.
 I also have interest in writing research papers.
+I have done practical implementation of TensorFlow.
+Currently pursuing M.Tech degree from IGDTUW, Delhi.
+Seeking to get opportunities to showcase my skills and contribute to the company’s growth.
+Seeking a challenging position where I can learn new skills, expand my knowledge and leverage my learnings.

 # 💫 About Me:
 🌍  I'm based in New Delhi, India<br>✉️  You can contact me at [kirti21041999@gmail.com](mailto:kirti21041999@gmail.com)<br>🧠  I'm learning Tensorflow<br>🤝  I'm open to collaborating on AI-ML in healthcare